OECD QSAR ToolBox training

 The focus of this course is on the functionality of the OECD QSAR Toolbox and how to use it for higher tier toxicological endpoints.
 This course is for attendees who have either attended our "Understanding QSAR and read-across" course or who are already familiar with the theory of QSAR and know how to build a read-across strategy.

-The OECD QSAR Toolbox is software designed to support hazard assessment of chemicals as well as to increase mechanistic and other knowledge on chemical substances in a cost-efficient way.
+The OECD QSAR Toolbox is software co-owned by the OECD and ECHA and is designed to support hazard assessment of chemicals as well as to increase mechanistic and other knowledge on chemical substances in a cost-efficient way.
 As a freely available computational tool, it promotes the use of assessment methods alternative to animals and minimizes unnecessary animal testing without reducing the safety of human health and environment.
 It is intended to be used by governments, chemical industry and other stakeholders.

-10 hours split into five sessions run over three and two consecutive days for two weeks.
-The aim of the course is to familiarize with the OECD QSAR ToolBox in a practical way by examples and exercises.
+10 hours split into five sessions run over three and two consecutive days for two weeks plus a 30 minute one-to-one tutorial after the course is complete.

 10:00 - 12:00 (UK time zone) every day on:

 April 2021 Course (preferable time for America)